Skip to main content

 Req-10

 Shared Responsibility Matrix.
-A single-tenant shared-services design is held together by a large number of individually small controls spread across ParentCo, each OpCo, and a handful of joint processes.
+Any shared-services design — whether Option A's single-tenant model or Option B's shared identity / AVD with per-OpCo data tenants — is held together by a large number of individually small controls spread across ParentCo, each OpCo, and a handful of joint processes.
 Without a published, signed Shared Responsibility Matrix (SRM), no one knows who is accountable for what, and a C3PAO has no way to evaluate whether the claimed boundaries are operationally real.

 • Enumerate every control that participates in the OpCo boundary — the IB V2 policy, ABPs, transport rules, RAC, group naming policy, SPO tenant settings, CA policies, AVD host pool configuration, Sentinel content, DLP rules, label taxonomy, and every item listed in Req-1 through Req-9.